boanjo/notifier/build_instructions/README.md

 # Build instructions
 Ok, maybe a bit too detailed but here it goes - everyone with a 3D printer and a soldering iron should be able to do this in a few hours.
-2h on bambulab pprinter and half an our of soldering
+2h on BambuLab Carbon X1 printer and half an our of soldering

 ## 3D print
 Best result is with some matte PLA (or whatever you like) - I used BambuLab matte white PLA.
 Support is not really needed